studiozeffa/react-native-training-course/challenges/navigation.md

 > Tip: remove everything in the newly created `App.js` file except the `import React from 'react'` before starting the below.

 - Install the React Navigation library with `yarn`.
 - Create a new component `StartScreen`.
 Render a `TouchableHighlight` button in the centre of the screen.
-It should be 200 wide and 50 high, and have a border radius of 8, with a background colour of #388E3C, and contain white bold text which reads 'View Image'.
+It should be 200 wide and 50 high, and have a border radius of 8, with a background colour of #388E3C.
+Inside the button, render a text label 'View Image' - this should be bold, white, of size 18 and centered in the button.
 - Create a new navigator by calling the `StackNavigator` function, passing in a configuration object.
 This object should include a single route to the `StartScreen`.
 - Export this navigator as the default export from `App.js`.